5 hot weather tips that could save an older adult’s life

 That is because our ability to cope with the effects of high temperatures, high humidity and hot sun goes down as we age.
 Plus, older people are more likely to have chronic conditions such as diabetes and lung disease, which can reduce their ability to cope with heat waves even further.

-During especially hot times, it is important for older adults and their neighbors, friends, relatives and health care providers to pay attention to those effects – and work to prevent them.
-That is according to Shannon Etcheverry, LMSW, a social worker specializing in the health of older adults and director of the Turner Senior Wellness Center at U-M Health.
+So during especially hot times, it is important for older adults and their neighbors, friends, relatives and health care providers to pay attention to heat-related risks, and work to reduce them, said Shannon Etcheverry, LMSW, a social worker specializing in the health of older adults and director of the Turner Senior Wellness Center at U-M Health.

 She offers these tips to help older adults stay safe during heat waves: